letienne/teslamate-abrp/README.md

 Inside the ABRP (web)app, navigate to your car settings and use the "generic" card (last one at the very bottom) to generate your user token.
 Make a note of that token and keep it to yourself.

 ### Adding the service to docker-compose.yml
-Once the APIKEY and USER TOKEN are secured, you can add the teslamate-abrp service to your TeslaMate docker-compose.yml

-- The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
-- The second values (USER_TOKEN) correspond to the value provided by ABRP.
-- The third value corresponds to your car number (1 if you only have a single car).
-- The last value corresponds to your car model; you need to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list.
-Use the corresponding key as a value for CAR_MODEL (e.g. "s100d" for a 2012-2018 S100D).
-- Additionally, MQTT_PASSWORD and/or MQTT_USERNAME can be set to use authentication on the MQTT server.
+In your TeslaMate docker-compose.yml, add the teslamate-abrp service by adding the following lines in the "services:" section:
 ```
   ABRP:
     container_name: TeslaMate_ABRP
     image: fetzu/teslamate-abrp:latest
     environment:
       - MQTT_SERVER=mosquitto
-      - USER_TOKEN=y0ur4p1k3y
+      - USER_TOKEN=y0ur-4p1-k3y
       - CAR_NUMBER=1
       - CAR_MODEL=s100d
 ```

+Make sure to adapt the following lines:
+- The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
+- The second values (USER_TOKEN) correspond to the value provided by ABRP.
+- The third value corresponds to your car number (1 if you only have a single car).
+- The last value corresponds to your car model; you need to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list.
+Use the corresponding key as a value for CAR_MODEL (e.g. "s100d" for a 2012-2018 S100D).
+- Additionally, MQTT_PASSWORD and/or MQTT_USERNAME can be set to use authentication on the MQTT server.

 Then from the command line, navigate to the folder where your docker-compose.yml is located and run:
 ```